TOAST-DOCS/API-Gateway/en/console-guide.md

 This can be used in a situation where authentication through a separate API call is required before calling the backend endpoint or there is another API to be called.

-1. On the Stage tab, select a stage.
+1. On the **Stage** tab, select a stage.
+2. Select the **Setup** tab.
-2. On the Stage Tree screen, select the path or method to apply the Pre-call API.
+3. In the Stage Tree screen, select path or method to apply to the Pre-Call API.
   - Pre-call API set for the path will be applied to all subdefined subpaths and submethods.
   - Pre-call API set for the method will be applied when calling the said method, but Pre-call API set for the root path will not be applied.
-3. Pre-call API must be turned on.
+4. Activate (On) the Pre-Call API.
   - Enter the method type and URL for Pre-call API.
   - Cache time limit can be set to 86400 sec at maximum, and the response results are cached for the period specified by the entered number (sec).
   - If the cache time limit it set to 0, response results for Pre-call API will not be cached and Pre-call API will be called for every request.